hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 # Chat module
 - This module handles chat messages.
-- When a user enters the game, it is added to the user session list.
+- When a user enters the game, it is added to the user session list in the chat module.
 ``` c++
 EResultType ChatServer::Handle_C_ENTER_GAME(const NetMsg msg, const std::shared_ptr<NetGameSession>& session)
 {